pluralsight/guides/draft/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

+In this tutorial we are going to explore two new features of Rails 5 - Action Cable and Active Job.
+Action Cable is without any doubt, the more thrilling of the two.
+It features integration of the WebSocket protocol which, compared to its ancestor HTTP, offers some great new features that will give you numerous new ideas for building things.
+Rails is perhaps the first mature framework to adopt and implement the WebScoket protocol, so we can only imagine the possibilities of what can be built with  it!

+To best demonstrate the capabilities of ActionCable, WebSocket and Active Job, we are going to do this by build a chat using Ruby on Rails 5.

 HTTP and Websockets
 --
 In HTTP, the connection between the server and the client has a short lifespan: The client requests a resource from the server, a connection with a server is established and the requested resource (be it JSON, HTML, XML or some kind of a file) is streamed to the client as a response.
 Then, the connection is closed.
 But how the client would know if the server has new or updated data?
 Usually, HTTP would use long polling, in which the client would 'ask' the server if there is something new in a given interval of time.